 The only preparation needed for marriage counseling is to find a therapist.
 You can ask your primary care doctor for a referral to a therapist.
-Loved ones and friends might give recommendations based on their experiences.
-Your health insurer, employee assistance program, clergy, or state or local mental health agencies also might offer recommendations.
+Loved ones, friends, your health insurer, employee assistance program, clergy, or state or local mental health agencies might offer recommendations.

 Before scheduling sessions with a specific therapist, consider whether the therapist would be a good fit for you and your partner.
 You might ask questions like these:

 - Education and experience.
 What is your educational and training background?
 Are you licensed by the state?
 Are you credentialed by the AAMFT?
 What is your experience with my type of issue?

 - Logistics.
 Where is your office?
 What are your office hours?
 Are you available in case of emergency?

 - Treatment plan.
 How many sessions should I expect to have?
 How long is each session?